 This Prospectus does not constitute an offer or invitation in any place in which, or to any person to whom, it would not be lawful to make such an offer or invitation.
-No action has been taken to register this Prospectus in any jurisdiction outside Australia.
+This Prospectus can only be used by investors receiving it (electronically or otherwise) in Australia.
+No action has been taken to register this Prospectus or to register or qualify the Notes or otherwise permit an offering of the Notes in any jurisdiction outside Australia.
+Accordingly, the distribution of this Prospectus in jurisdictions outside Australia is limited and may be restricted by law.
+Persons wishing to invest who are not in Australia should familiarise themselves with and observe any such restrictions when deciding whether or not to invest in the Notes.